 Actuarial assumptions.
-The total pension liability in the December 31, 2015 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2016 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Actuarial Valuation Date: December 31, 2014
+Actuarial Valuation Date: December 31, 2015

-Measurement Date of Net Pension Liability December 31, 2015
+Measurement Date of Net Pension Liability December 31, 2016

 (Asset)

 Actuarial Cost Method: Entry Age

 Asset Valuation Method: Fair Market Value

 Long-Term Expected Rate of Return: 7.2%

 Discount Rate: 7.2%

 Salary Increases:

 Inflation 3.2%

 Seniority/Merit 0.2% - 5.6%

 Mortality: Wisconsin 2012 Mortality Table

 Post-retirement Adjustments 2.1%

 \ No post-retirement adjustment is guaranteed.
 Actual adjustments are based on recognized investment return, actuarial experience and other factors.
 2.1% is the assumed annual adjustment based on the investment return assumption and the post-retirement discount rate.
-Starting with 2015, this item includes the impact of known Market Recognition Account deferred gains/losses on the liability for dividend payments.

 Actuarial assumptions are based upon an experience study conducted in 2012 using experience from 2009 - 2011.
-The total pension liability for December 31, 2015 is based upon a roll-forward of the liability calculated from the December 31, 2014 actuarial valuation.
+The total pension liability for December 31, 2016 is based upon a roll-forward of the liability calculated from the December 31, 2015 actuarial valuation.